ACTION ALERT: Help Stop Forced Electronic Animal ID!

 Because this is just the first step back towards an all-encompassing electronic ID mandate.
 In the early 2000s, USDA proposed a comprehensive plan for birth-to-death electronic tracking of all livestock and poultry animals, known as the National Animal Identification System (NAIS).
 After years of protests from conventional ranchers, organic farmers, homesteaders, property rights advocates, privacy watchdogs, and local food consumers, the agency withdrew the NAIS plan.
 In its place, USDA adopted a rule that addressed interstate cattle movements and explicitly provided for a range of types of identification – including low-tech, traditional methods - to be used.

 This new rule, which violates that vital recognition of the importance of traditional forms of ID, is not only a problem for the cattle owners it will immediately directly impact – it’s the first step back to a NAIS-type plan.
-USDA signaled this in its press release announcing the new rule, trumpeting its benefits for the export market (which will not be satisfied with only tracking interstate movements) and talking about moving to a “modern animal disease traceability system that tracks animals from birth to slaughter.”
+USDA signaled that in its press release announcing this new rule, trumpeting its benefits for the export market (which will not be satisfied with only tracking interstate movements) and talking about moving to a “modern animal disease traceability system that tracks animals from birth to slaughter.”

 Mandatory electronic Animal ID is expensive, intrusive, and unreliable.
 The plan benefits two groups: the large meatpacking corporations, and the technology companies that produce the electronic tags, readers, and software.